SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 be careful to change/adapt the file path when using the files, in order to save and read the database in a correct folder of your choice.

-- **PulsarPool.py**: This generates data of a given length utilising ProcessPoolExecutor, which parallelises the processes.
+- **PulsarPool.py**: Generates data of a given length utilizing ProcessPoolExecutor, which parallelizes the processes.
 It then saves the data in a Parquet file.
 It also defines the ranges of the parameters and the resolution.
 The process of saving the data starts with saving the datasets in different parquet files in the same specified folder, and then there is a function which merges all the files in one big file containing all the database